-As a sub-section of Microsoft Enterprise Mobility + Security, Intune is responsible for managing mobile devices and applications.
-Essentially, Intune was created to secure company data by actively managing how said data is accessed and shared.
-The cloud-service achieves this by:
+As a sub-section of Microsoft Enterprise Mobility + Security, InTune is responsible for mobile device management, application management, and endpoint management.
+Essentially, InTune was created to secure company data by actively managing how said data is accessed and shared.

-Intune allows employer data to be managed at the application-layer, eliminating the need to secure entire devices.
-Reflecting the diversity of employee platforms, Intune works for iOS, Android, Windows, and macOS devices.
+InTune allows employer data to be managed at the application-layer, eliminating the need to secure entire devices.
+Reflecting the diversity of employee platforms, InTune is not exclusive to one operating system, and works for iOS, Android, Windows, and macOS devices.

 Image courtesy of: Microsoft TechNet

-- Devices must be enrolled for management: This allows company IT to measure device compliance, app inventory, and usage.
+- This allows company IT to measure device compliance, app inventory, and usage.

-- Establish app protection policies: These policies outline how and to what degree user devices will be managed.
+- These policies outline how and to what degree user devices will be managed.
 This transparency fosters a more cyber-aware working environment and employee buy-in.

-- Reliable security updates: Through mobile application management, apps are regularly configured and updated with the latest security and productivity features.
+- Through mobile application management, apps are regularly configured and updated with the latest security and productivity features.

-- Data loss prevention: Intune actively prevents accidental or intentional data corruption by requiring encryption for managed app storage.
+- InTune actively prevents accidental or intentional data corruption by requiring encryption for managed app storage.

 Quick tip: Better cybersecurity begins with understanding all your options.
 Here are a few ways Microsoft EMS is helping businesses like yours.